jbrdge/jbrdge/README.md

 This project highlights my **FinOps and cloud cost analysis** skills.

-I used AI to generate a synthetic AWS billing dataset (services, accounts, environments, teams) and used Python for preprocessing and cost breakdowns.
+I used AI to generate a synthetic AWS billing dataset (services, accounts, environments, teams).
 The results were visualized in Tableau dashboards to surface KPIs like MTD spend, service-level costs, and team allocations.

 The project demonstrates my ability to connect **cloud infrastructure knowledge with data analysis** to support cost optimization — a bridge between my DevOps background and data-focused career path.